 Instead, change some display settings on your Fitbit tracker

-Fitbit models such as the Inspire Series, Charge 3 & 4, Ionic, Sense, or Versa series allow you to dim your device’s screen or adjust screen brightness.
+Fitbit models such as the Inspire Series, Charge 3 and above, Ionic, Sense or Versa series allow you to dim your device’s screen or adjust screen brightness.

 To automatically dim the screen, go to Settings app > tap Dim Screen or Brightness and tap it on to lower your screen’s overall brightness.

-If you find that your Fitbit’s screen is frequently lighting up when you don’t want it to, it’s likely that you have Screen Wake enabled.
+If you find that your Fitbit’s screen is frequently lighting up when you don’t want it to, you likely have Screen Wake enabled.

-When you turn on screen wake, anytime you turn your wrist toward you the screen automatically turns on.
+When you turn on screen wake, you turn your wrist toward you; the screen automatically turns on.